samply/beam/README.md

 Samply.Beam is a distributed task broker designed for efficient communication across strict network environments.
 It provides most commonly used communication patterns across strict network boundaries, end-to-end encryption and signatures, as well as certificate management and validation on top of an easy to use REST API.

+## Latest version: Samply.Beam 0.6.1 &ndash; 2023-04-11

+This minor easter update is just a maintainance release.
+We updated our time-parsing dependency [fundu](https://crates.io/crates/fundu) to the next major version and fixed a bug in our CI/CD pipeline.
+With this fix, the project description is now correctly sent to Docker Hub.
+Internally, we improved the formatting of the source code.

+Find info on all previous versions in the [Changelog](CHANGELOG.md).

 ## Table of Content
 <!-- - [Features](#features) -->
 - [System Architecture](#system-architecture)